RGreen-5/WebPTAssistant/README.md

 Main report

 The final report is saved to:
 output/report.md
-SQL injection findings

-If SQL injection signals are detected, they are saved to:
+If SQL injection signals are detected, they are saved to: output/custom_sqli_alerts.json

-output/custom_sqli_alerts.json
-Grouped findings

-Normalised findings are saved to:
+Normalised findings are saved to: output/zap_groups.json

-output/zap_groups.json
-Example Workflow

 Run everything in order:
 git clone https://github.com/RGreen-5/WebPTAssistant.git
 cd WebPTAssistant/webpt
-chmod +x install_dependencies.sh run_docker.sh webpt
+chmod +x setup.sh run_docker.sh webpt
-./install_dependencies.sh
+./setup.sh
 ./run_docker.sh
 ./webpt scan --target http://172.17.0.4/

 Notes
 Use a reachable target URL.
 In Docker environments, container IPs may work better than 127.0.0.1 depending on how the containers are networked.
 OWASP ZAP must be running before starting a scan.
 This tool is intended for authorised testing and controlled lab environments only.

 Author
 Robert Green